MAINTENANCE OF CERTIFICATION

 Starting in January 2008, the American Board of Thoracic Surgery (ABTS) replaced its Recertification process with Maintenance of Certification (MOC) process.
 MOC is intended to give the public assurance that certified specialty physicians are maintaining high standards of clinical care throughout their career.
 For that reason, the Board requires that all Diplomates, including those who were certified before 1976 and hold life-time certificates, participate in MOC.
 The only exception is for those Diplomates who have notified the Board of their retirement and/or disability.

-A summary of the 4 MOC components can be found below and specific MOC requirements for each Diplomate based on certificate year can be found in the right-hand column box on this page.
+A summary of the four MOC components can be found below and specific MOC requirements for each Diplomate based on certificate year can be found in the right-hand column box on this page.

 Part I - Professional Standing

 Diplomates must hold a currently valid, full and unrestricted license to practice medicine.
 Diplomates must provide delineation of privileges at a hospital(s) accredited by the JCAHO or other institutions judged acceptable by the Board.
-Diplomates must also submit letter(s) of reference documenting their level of clinical activity and stature within the surgical community from the VP of Medical Affairs and one other responsible member on staff at their principal hospital.
+Diplomates must also submit letter(s) of reference documenting their level of clinical activity and stature within the surgical community from the Chief of Staff and one other responsible member on staff at their principal hospital.

 Part II - Lifelong Learning and Self-Assessment

 Diplomates must complete 150 hours of AMA Category I CME over each 5-year period (an average of 30 hours per year).
 Half of the CME (75 hours) need to be in the broad category of cardiothoracic surgery.
 In addition, each Diplomate must complete the SESATS exercise during the fifth year of their MOC cycle.
 The Board reserves the right to randomly audit Diplomates and request copies of the CME certificates issued by a third party.

 Part III - Cognitive Expertise